The Home

 ☘ Fáilte!
 (Welcome)

 Welcome to Flute & Fiddle, a site dedicated to helping home Irish Pub enthusiasts improve their pub space.
-Whether you have a cozy pub shed, a basement pub, or a unique space elsewhere in your home—or even if you run a commercial pub— we’ve got you covered.
-What you’ll find here are ideas, examples, tips, downloads, and buying leads, all geared to inspire and guide you in elevating the authenticity of your pub.
+Whether you have a cozy pub shed, a basement pub, or a unique space elsewhere in your home—or even if you run a commercial pub— there is likely something here for you.
+What you’ll find on this site are ideas, examples, tips, downloads, and buying leads, all geared to inspire and guide you in elevating the authenticity of your pub.
 The “you get it” tab provides some beer humor if you need a break.

 I’m from the Boston, MA area and I started my build a little over ten years ago.
 I knew very little about the “intricacies” of Irish pubs early on.
 All I knew was I liked going to them, I liked a good stout, and I liked the music you often find at the good ones.
 Naturally, as you take more of an interest and visit more and more of them (with an ever-increasing critical eye), – and just talk to people, you learn a few things.
 Trips to Ireland and watching the pub-item market also help to build one’s know-how on the topic.
 I figured what I learned could help others, so that’s the purpose of this site – sharing what I can, all in good fun.
 I’ll mention also that I’m just a regular guy and not a website designer, so nothing fancy here.
 I also do freely admit I’m not god’s gift to Irish pub knowledge.
 Your creativity may far exceed mine.

-Update note 9/24: Thanks to all who have visited so far.
-This site is now over 5 years old and it has humbly developed an ever-growing audience of nearly 500 visitors per month.
-It’s good to know people are getting something out of it – and I had no idea so many pubsters were out there!
-I raise my glass to all of you.
-It has also been a pleasure communicating with those who have reached out.
-I especially enjoy seeing the before/after pics you flip over.
-Nice work everyone.
-Thank you again my friends.
-I’ll keep adding to the site as often as I can.
+Update note 9/17/24: Thanks to all who have visited so far.
+This site is now over five years old and has humbly developed an ever-growing audience of nearly 500 visitors per month.
+It has also been a pleasure communicating with those who have reached out, and I sincerely appreciate seeing all the photos you are kind enough to share.
+Nice work everyone, and thanks again for your support.
+I’ll keep adding to this site as often as I can.
+Go raibh maith agat.

 cad a líonann na súile líonann an croí